Hickory Street Right-of-Way Re-instatement

 9) as the design does not include parking spaces for either the residents or the commercial/light industrial business expected to occupy the building, it is reasonable to assume that the north end of the existing parking lot directly adjacent to the path will become a go-to parking location for building visitors.
 As humans (much like cattle) have a proclivity to walk the shortest distance between two points, it is reasonable to expect the planned east-west strip of landscaping adjacent to the parking lot to, in very short order, be transformed from attractive perennials/ mulch beds to a trampled mess.
 It would be astute to proactively install or design some form of barrier (physical or otherwise) for the complete length of the south side beds to prevent this inevitably.

-FrankB about 1 year ago
+FrankB over 1 year ago

 I don't see the necessity for the bollards, there's already p gates on the bridge.
 I note there is no lighting on the plan so the bollards end up being a hazard anyway.
 They seem to be a solution looking for a problem.

-Evets about 1 year ago
+Evets over 1 year ago

 Will there be a line down the centre of the pavement to help walkers and bikers, etc, know which side to stick to, to help traffic flow?
 I like this plan a lot otherwise!!

-HCA about 1 year ago
+HCA over 1 year ago

 Can you provide more detail on the planned Pedestrian Cross-Over (PXO) at the intersection of Hickory Street and Champagne Avenue please?